Santa Monica Pizza – Paris, France

 stir fry

-Take the bok choy, grape tomatoes, broccoli, green or white onion and other desired veggies from the fridge, wash and dice to desired size.
-I like the bok choy whole so I don’t bother chopping it or the tomatoes, but please yourself.
+Take bok choy, grape tomatoes, broccoli, green or white onion and other desired veggies from the fridge, wash and dice to desired size.
+Crushed peanuts or shaved carrots would go well in this dish.

-Put some olive oil in a pan with some soy or teriyaki sauce over medium heat.
+Warm some olive oil in a pan on medium heat.
+You can add soy or teriyaki sauce later.

 When it looks ready to eat, scoop a heap on a plate over some warm rice and serve.
 For a lovely extra flavor, stir in drained pineapple chunks to the pan about 5 minutes before removing from heat.